TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Administration/Maintenance/Index.rst

   the TYPO3 CMS installation knows about all existing files in order to make them available to users.

-  This taks is defined per Storage.
+  This task is defined per Storage.

 File Abstraction Layer: Extract metadata in storage This task goes through all files in a Storage and updates their metadata.
 Again this is especially important when files can be manipulated by other means or actually reside on external systems.

-  This taks is defined per Storage.
+  This task is defined per Storage.

 .. _administration-maintenance-processed-files: